chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

 Notes:

 - Example
-  - We're in the left lane, two lane road, position zero
+- Build `construction`, pass to "dot-add-blockage"
-  - Block _left side_ along _right boundary_
+- Block left side along right boundary of our lane
+  - Dashed line is main path
+  - Barrels to the left of it
-  - Start 50 meters up, moved left by the lane width
+- "dot-from": 50 m ahead, left by lane width
-  - Checkpoint at 100 meters, no lateral displacement
+- "dot-through" checkpt later, no lateral displacement (back on main path)
-  - Ends at 250 meters
+- "dot-to" 250 m ahead, also on main path
+- Can we picture barrels?
-- What barrels did you picture?
-Was it something like this?
+- Was it something like this?
-- Here's the detected boundary
-  - Note that tapering is very important
+  - Note tapering of first pt: important!

 ---